krishna-ji/moea-pid-tuning/README.md

 - **Aggressive tune:** Fastest rise time but highest overshoot and control effort
 - **Smooth tune:** Gentlest control signal but slowest response
 - **Balanced (Knee):** Best overall compromise for most applications

+### Result Quality (Truthful Notes)

+Based on the saved run in [figures/optimization_results.json](figures/optimization_results.json):

+- **Mixed quality overall (some good, some “gameable”).** The Pareto front generation itself appears to work, but the *named* picks include one clearly degenerate solution.
+- **“Balanced” is not balanced in this run.** The knee-point selector returned the *same* solution as **Aggressive** (identical gains and objectives).
+That means the “knee point” logic did not find a distinct compromise for this Pareto front.
+- **The “Efficient (min ICS)” solution is effectively “do nothing.”** Its ITAE is ~62.5, which is what you get if the altitude barely moves (error stays near the 5 m setpoint for ~5 s).
+That makes the ICS objective easy to minimize by not applying thrust.
+- **Why this happens (implementation detail):** in [main.py](main.py), the optimized ICS is computed from the absolute thrust signal (hover thrust + PID output), not “extra” control above hover.
+Minimizing absolute thrust incentivizes under-thrusting/falling unless you add constraints/penalties.

+If you want “Efficient” to mean *energy-efficient while still tracking*, a common fix is to compute ICS on the **delta thrust** (or normalized PWM), and/or add a hard constraint/penalty on final error / minimum altitude reached.

 ### PID Gains Distribution